AI Impact

 The key thing to remember is that height matters: Taller boxes indicate more variability in the data.
 Shorter boxes suggest more consistent behavior.

-Interpreting the percentage
+Interpreting the chart insight percentage

-We calculate it this way:
+We calculate the percentage this way:

 Difference %=(median(High AI)median(Low AI)1)×100\text{Difference \%} = \left(\frac{\text{median(High AI)}}{\text{median(Low AI)}} - 1\right) \times 100

-Example: If High AI Adopters have a median PR size of 150 LOC and Low AI Adopters have 200 LOC, the difference is -25% (High AI Adopters create 25% smaller PRs).
+Example: If High AI Adopters have a median PR size of 150 LOC and Low AI Adopters have 200 LOC, the difference is (150/200 - 1) x 100 = -25, or -25%.

 Change%(High AI)=(median(High Post)median(High Pre)1)×100\text{Change\%(High AI)} = \left(\frac{\text{median(High Post)}}{\text{median(High Pre)}} - 1\right) \times 100